Support with the cost of food

 Anyone who would like to become a member to access one of The Bread and Butter Thing hubs can email hello@breadandbutterthing.org or text 07860 063304.

-There are eight The Bread and Butter Thing food hubs located within Kirklees:
+These are The Bread and Butter Thing food hubs located within Kirklees:

 Mondays, 2pm-2.30pm